Constraining Torsion in Maximally symmetric (sub)spaces: A comparison between torsion components allowed in the two schemes sec:Compare

-\no From the analysis in the previous two sections for the schemes I and II, the following observations are in order: \bi \item If the entire bulk manifold $\cM$ is maximally symmetric, then both the schemes allow for a totally antisymmetric torsion tensor $T_{\sA\sB\sC} = T_{[\sA\sB\sC]}$, provided the dimension of the bulk is $d = 3$.
-Moreover, in such case, torsion can be determined in terms of only one constant parameter. \item If instead of the bulk the maximal symmetry is exhibited only in a submanifold $\bcM$, then \bi \item For a totally antisymmetric torsion, the outcome of the two schemes are again the same.
-Torsion is non-vanishing when the dimension of the submanifold $\bcM$ is either $n = 2$ or $n = 3$.
-Whereas for $n=2$ the only surviving component is $T_{\ba\bb a}$, for $n=3$ the only torsion degree of freedom (DoF) is a pseudo-scalar $\b$ which is a function of the coordinates of the quotient submanifold $\cM/\bcM$. \item For a generic torsion (antisymmetric only in a pair of indices) however, the results of the two schemes differ in general.
-Whereas scheme I constrains all types of independent torsion components except one ($T_{abc}$), scheme II can at most restrict three types $T_{\ba\bb\bc}, T_{\ba\bb a}$ and $T_{\ba a b}$. \ei \ei For typical illustrations, let us now consider some particular cases of physical importance.
+\no From the analysis for the schemes I and II in the previous two sections, we observe: \bi \item If the entire bulk manifold $\cM$ is maximally symmetric, then both the schemes allow for a totally antisymmetric torsion $T_{\sA\sB\sC} = T_{[\sA\sB\sC]}$, provided the dimension of the bulk is $d = 3$, so that torsion is determined by only one constant parameter. \item If instead, the maximal symmetry is exhibited only in a submanifold $\bcM$, then \bi \item For a totally antisymmetric torsion, the outcome of the two schemes are again the same.
+Torsion is non-vanishing if the dimension of the submanifold $\bcM$ is either $n = 2$ or $n = 3$.
+Whereas for $n=2$ the only surviving component is $T_{\ba\bb a}$, for $n=3$ the only torsion degree of freedom (DoF) is a pseudo-scalar $\b$ which is a function of the coordinates of the quotient space $\cM/\bcM$. \item For a generic torsion (antisymmetric only in a pair of indices) however, the results of the two schemes differ in general.
+Whereas scheme I constrains all types of independent torsion components except one ($T_{abc}$), scheme II can at most restrict three types $T_{\ba\bb\bc}, T_{\ba\bb a}$ and $T_{\ba a b}$. \ei \ei Let us now consider, as illustrations, some particular cases of physical importance.